quizbowl/open-data/README.md

 if you distribute a work that builds upon this data, you must make it available under the same license in order to maintain the same freedoms for others.

+## Attribution

+It is requested that users of this data include a link to this repository (<https://github.com/quizbowl/open-data>) or another comparable citation, and, if applicable, a link to the specific version of the data used.
+It is recommended that apps be able to easily plug in a new version of the data.